 However, the benefits it promised are a good stretch for our daily lives which can not be ignored.
 With Google acquiring North, the possibilities seem endless for this wearable technology.

 Google executive Osterloh states that North is going to add value to Google’s vision of ambient computing, which is computing that blends with the background of the user's life.

 When you first take a look at them, Amazon’s Echo Frames are as ordinary as our day-to-day eyeglasses.

 They’re lightweight and designed to look discreet, but it’s no indication of their capabilities.
 The glasses pair with your Android phone and can read out notifications, make phone calls, and play audio, including music and podcasts.

-Users can also ask Alexa for the important notifications and daily rundowns on the calendar, news and actually, Alexa does not do this randomly.
+Users can also ask Alexa for important notifications and daily rundowns on the calendar, and news.
+Actually, Alexa does not do this randomly.
 The VIP filter of Alexa only reads out the messages and alerts or any notifications that may be important to the user.
 The others are left to check on through the smartphone.

 The bad news is iOS users are left out this time as Echo Frames are not supported by iOS devices.

 Vuzix is yet another company developing smart glasses for consumers to wear out in public, on a daily basis.